 UV-A rays are the ones that make your skin age via wrinkles, sagging, liver spots, etc.

 Ideally you'll want to protect against both every day with a "broad-spectrum" sunscreen.
 There are two (non-chemical) sunscreens that I tolerate well on my face:

 - bareMinerals Prep Step SPF50 - Limited availability in the US, one of the few sunscreens I'm willing to put on every morning.
 It's a physical sunblock (Zinc Oxide + Titanium Dioxide) so I don't worry about the chemicals, and it has some sort of magical color-changing quality to combat the default white.

 - bareMinerals powder foundation SPF15 - low SPF (and I don't actually put much on...), but again, it's something I'm actually willing to put on every morning (and potentially reapply if I'm headed outside).

-- See also (note that it is a chemical option)The Best pump spray Sunscreen
+- See also (note that it is a chemical option)The Best Sunscreen (for people who hate sunscreen)

 Here's a study about people under 55 using sunscreen for 4 years vs. not and

 Here's a study that includes a powerful image of a trucker with skin damage on the side of his face that was exposed to the sun.